 Symptoms of urinary frequency/urgency, post-micturition penile irritation and nocturia are sometimes related to the ability to the pelvic floor to close and open the urethra.
-Stratford et al. (2010) validated the use of transperineal ultrasound imaging as a measure to assess the ability of the bulbospongiosus and external urethral sphincter to maintain the continence mechanism.
-In order to determine the impact of whole body alignment on Mr. B.’s ability to recruit these muscles, ultrasound imaging was used to record activity of the bulbospongiosus and external urethral sphincters with and without the driver corrections that were found in standing.
-In supine lying, there were the same areas of FLT as in standing.
+Stafford et al. (2012) validated the use of transperineal ultrasound imaging as a measure to assess the ability of the bulbocavernosus and the striated urethral sphincter to maintain the continence mechanism.
+In order to determine the impact of whole body alignment on Mr. B.’s ability to recruit these muscles, ultrasound imaging was used to record activity of the bulbocavernosus and the striated urethral sphincter with and without the driver corrections that were found in standing.
+In supine lying, there were the same areas of sub-optimal alignment, biomechanics and control as in standing.
 Mr. B. was asked to perform a pelvic floor contraction, he noted the feeling of spasm and weakness which was reflected on ultrasound.
-The cranium was corrected and there was a significant improvement in the experience of perineal spasm and his ability to maintain the bulbospongiosus contraction was observed (Video of this provided – transperineal US of PF).
+The cranium was corrected and there was a significant improvement in the experience of perineal spasm and his ability to maintain the bulbocavernosus contraction was observed (Video of this provided – transperineal US of PF).

 The deep squat was used to assess early, middle and late stage strategies for moving into and out of a sitting posture.